Adimote/markdown-to-ssml/README.md

 # Markdown to SSML converter

 This is a super simple script to generate **SSML** from markdown.
-It can also optionally generate an `.ogg` audio file from theSSML it generates.
+It can also optionally generate an `.ogg` audio file from the SSML it generates.

 An example SSML parser is the [google cloud text-to-speech API](https://cloud.google.com/text-to-speech/)